Morabotti/miscellaneous-projects/README.md

 # Ves_Gdpr Module

 **Ves_Gdpr** is a module for handling GDPR information deletion requests.
-This is a school project and should not be in any kind of real life production.
+This is a school project and therefore should not be used in any kind of real life production application.

 ## Setup